ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apigtw_install/install_policy_studio.md

 ## Start Policy Studio

-{{< alert title="Note" color="primary" >}}Before starting Policy Studio, ensure both the Admin Node Manager and the API Gateway instance are running.
-For more details, see [Start API Gateway](/docs/apim_installation/apigtw_install/install_gateway#start-api-gateway).{{< /alert >}}
+It is against security best practices to run Policy Studio using privileged accounts, such as `root` in UNIX environments or `LOCALSYSTEM` in Windows environments.

+When applications are run with privileged accounts, the processes and the code being executed on top of these processes run with all of the rights of these users.
+Code will execute with the authority of the privileged account, thus increasing the possible damage from a hypothetical vulnerability exploit.
+This risk is not present in any application running with minimal permissions.

 If you did not select to launch Policy Studio after installation, perform the following steps:

+1. Ensure both the Admin Node Manager and the API Gateway instance are running.
+For more details, see [Start API Gateway](/docs/apim_installation/apigtw_install/install_gateway#start-api-gateway)
-1. Open a command prompt.
+2. Open a command prompt.
-2. Change to your Policy Studio installation directory (for example, `INSTALL_DIR/policystudio`).
+3. Change to your Policy Studio installation directory (for example, `INSTALL_DIR/policystudio`).
-3. Run `policystudio`.
+4. Run `policystudio`.
-4. When Policy Studio starts up, select **File > New Project**.
+5. When Policy Studio starts up, select **File > New Project**.
-5. In the New Project dialog, enter a name for the project and click **Next**.
+6. In the New Project dialog, enter a name for the project and click **Next**.
-6. Select **From a running API Gateway instance** and click **Next**.
+7. Select **From a running API Gateway instance** and click **Next**.
-7. In the Open Connection dialog, select the Admin Node Manager session to connect to, enter the administrator user name and password you specified when you installed API Gateway, and click **OK**.
+8. In the Open Connection dialog, select the Admin Node Manager session to connect to, enter the administrator user name and password you specified when you installed API Gateway, and click **OK**.
-8. In the Download Options dialog, select a group and an API Gateway instance to download its configuration.
+9. In the Download Options dialog, select a group and an API Gateway instance to download its configuration.
-9. If a passphrase has been set, enter it in the **Passphrase** field, and click **Finish**.
+10. If a passphrase has been set, enter it in the **Passphrase** field, and click **Finish**.
 Alternatively, if no passphrase has been set, click **Finish**.